niamhkearney/awm-ca1/README.md

 Map:
 Visiting this page displays a map of the user's current location.
 The location is logged into the database, in the user-profile table's 'location' column, the moment the location has been found.

+Attempts had been made to deploy the project on docker, after purchasing the domain http://niamhk.online/ A digital ocean droplet was also created.